 From the port, there are tricycles waiting to take you to your accommodation (P20 or above per person).
 Some resorts also offer free shuttle pickup.

 Once at the town proper, you will find that a lot of beach resorts, restaurants and establishments in Bantayan Island are walking distance from each other.
 You can also ride a tricycle for P10-15 per person, depending on the distance.

-Tours in Bantayan Island
+Land tour in Bantayan Island

 You can charter a tricycle or rent a motorcycle/bike to get around the island.
 A tour can take anywhere from 3 to 5 hours, depending on your pace.